Martha Legg Miller

 Martha serves as the SEC’s first Director of the Office, where she leads a team of passionate advocates working on solutions to address the capital raising challenges faced by small businesses and their investors from startup to small cap.
 Prior to joining the SEC in January 2019, Martha was a partner at the law firm Balch & Bingham LLP in Birmingham, Alabama, where she practiced in corporate and securities law.
 For more information on Martha, click here.

 Sebastian Gomez Abero

-Sebastian serves as the first Deputy Director of the Office, which he joined in August 2020 after serving as the lead advisor to Chairman Jay Clayton on capital formation matters.
+Sebastian serves as the first Deputy Director of the Office, which he joined in August 2020 after serving as the lead advisor on capital formation matters to the Chairman.
 Among the many leadership roles Sebastian has held at the SEC since 2007, he led the Division of Corporation Finance’s Office of Small Business Policy, which is responsible for drafting many of the rules governing exempt markets.
 Prior to joining the SEC, Sebastian practiced law at Hogan Lovells working on corporate governance, disclosure, and SEC compliance matters.

 Colin A. Caleb